Cynthia L Heidorn PhD, CG®

-Cynthia is a certified by The Birren Center for Autobiographical Studies as a Guided Autobiography instructor.
+Cynthia is the ProGen 70 Study Group mentor.
 She teaches Verbal Feedback Strategies and the Verbal Feedback Workshop for the Assemblage: Preparing, Writing, and Revising Case Studies Course at the Salt Lake Institute of Genealogy (SLIG).
 She has lectured on planning for your Genealogical Afterlife: Don't Let Them Throw Away Your Research!
-Cynthia volunteers as a mentor for the Advanced Skills in Genealogy Courses I and II for the National Genealogical Society and participates in a monthly National Genealogical Society Quarterly Study Group.
-She faciltates a Digital Legacy archive group and a Family Archivists group.
+Cynthia volunteers as a mentor for the Advanced Skills in Genealogy Course for the National Genealogical Society and participates in a monthly National Genealogical Society Quarterly Study Group.
+She facilitates a Digital Legacy archive group and a Family Archivists group.

 Cynthia retired as a public-school superintendent and chief school business officer in Illinois.
-Post-retirement, she served as an interim assistant superintendent for instruction (technology) and through her consulting practice provided facilitation and coaching services for principals and faculty improve collaborative relationships.
+Post-retirement, she served as an interim assistant superintendent for instruction (technology) and through her consulting practice provided facilitation and coaching services for principals and faculty to improve collaborative relationships.
+Her PhD in Organization Development is from Benedictine University in Lisle, Illinois.

 Great Lakes Region